 The English Standard Version uses the same scholarship, texts, and techniques as most other modern translations.
 It was translated by a group of scholars representing a diverse group of denominations, most of which are conservative on social and political issues.
 It is published by Crossway Bibles, a division of Good News Publishers, which is not affiliated with any denomination or Bible society.
-This translation has an enthusiastic following among some of the readers of my web site, but I don’t find it particularly compelling.
+This translation has an enthusiastic following among some of the readers of my website, but I don’t find it particularly compelling.
 (The term standard in the name can give you the wrong impression.)

 The English Standard Version is appropriately called a standard version.
 The translators got permission from the National Council of Churches to make a revision of the 1971 edition of the Revised Standard Version, which itself is an authorized revision of the King James Version, which was the standard version for the Church of England.

-The Good News Bible is written at a very low grade level and is consequently very easy to understand.
+- The Good News Bible is written at a very low grade level and is consequently very easy to understand.
 It is excellent as story book.
-In fact, the Old Testament can be read from Genesis to 2 Kings as easily as a novel.
+In fact, you can read the Old Testament from Genesis to 2 Kings as if it were a novel.

 The Holman Christian Standard Bible